tdkeating/tdkeating.github.io/_projects/young_adult_alcohol_use.md

 type: "Study"
 permalink: /projects/young_adult_alcohol_use
 date: 2021-06-15
-venue: "University of Washington"
+location: "University of Washington, Seattle"
-location: "Seattle, WA"
 ---

 This is a study exploring the association between self-reported levels of depression and alcohol use in young adults.
 It is based on data from the National Longitudinal Survey of Youth (1997).